mardini2/CustosEye/README.md

-# 𖦹 CustosEye ꩜
+# 𖦹 🛡 CustosEye 🛡 ꩜

 CustosEye is a local-first visibility and integrity monitor with a lightweight rules engine, contextual trust scoring (CSC v2), and a clean web dashboard.
-No cloud, no telemetry everything runs locally 👁
+No cloud, no telemetry everything runs locally 𖣐

 ---